sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 A middle-aged black mokshaka tree growing in a valley of a mountain is to be cut into pieces, sometime in the two months following the rains, and kept in a heap in a place protected from drafts of air.
 Some lime stone (or balls of lime-mud dried up, generally known by the name of "ghuting") is also to be kept inside the heap of wood, which isto be burnt by fire made of sesamus plant.
 The ashes of the wood are then to be separated from the burnt limestone, as well as from the burnt soil upon which the act of burning takes place.

- In the same way, ashes will have to be prepared from the following trees (or plants, as the case may be):—kutaja, palasha, asva-karna (a kind of shala), paribhadra, bibhitaki, aragbadha, lodhra, arka, snuhi, apamarga, patali, bisha-karanja, basaka, kadali, chitraka, putika (rama-karpura), kutaja, asphota (bhadra-[balli](# "Bengali, ")), karabira, saptaparni, agni- mantha, gunja, and four kinds of ghosha (including deva-dali).
+ In the same way, ashes will have to be prepared from the following trees (or plants, as the case may be):—kutaja, palasha, asva-karna (a kind of shala), paribhadra, bibhitaki, aragbadha, lodhra, arka, snuhi, apamarga, patali, bisha-karanja, basaka, kadali, chitraka, putika (rama-karpura), kutaja, asphota (bhadra-balli[^52]), karabira, saptaparni, agni- mantha, gunja, and four kinds of ghosha (including deva-dali).

+[^52]: "Bengali, "